 Acre: A unit of land containing 43,560 square feet.
 If it is a square, it would have a side of 208 feet by 208 feet.

-American Tree Farm System: a program designed to sustaining forests, watershed and healthy habitats through private stewardship.
+American Tree Farm System: a program designed to sustain forests, watershed and healthy habitats through private stewardship.
 Their mission is to "promote the growing of renewable forest resources on private lands while protecting environmental benefits and increasing public understanding of all benefits of productive forestry".
 To date, enrolled tree farms are certified to the PEFC standard.

 Basal Area: Cross-sectional area of a tree, measured at DBH.
 Typically known as a measure of stand density, expressed in square feet/acre.